zackhamin/supplement-ai/README.md

 ## About

-This is a semantic search based AI app.
+This is a semantic search based Supplement app recommending supplements based on user input.

-It converts text to vector references and stores them in Pinecone.
-It uses the Vector storage for reference points and OpenAI LLM to query the search intent against of the user, again converting to vector to the most relevant results.